johnnyji/vim-config/README.md

 See `.vimrc` file in this package

+---

 ### Common Gotchas

-* **Syntastic is not working for `eslint`**
+**Syntastic is not working for `eslint`**
-- This is a weird one.
+- Syntastic only works if eslint and all it's dependencies are installed globally.
 The best way to debug this is to see the entire syntastic log to make sure there's no path finding errors.
 To do so, set `let g:syntastic_debug = 3` in `.vimrc` and open your test file.
 This should log a bunch of syntastic messages out and hopefully you'll be able to spot some errors right away.
 If not, type `:mes` into the VIM prompt